AztecProtocol/aztec-packages/yellow-paper/docs/contract-deployment/instances.md

 Only in this state public function calls are valid.
 The Public Kernel Circuit validates that the Deployment Nullifier has been emitted by the `ContractInstanceDeployer` as part of its checks.
 Note that this requires hardcoding the address of an application-level contract in a protocol circuit.

+## Deployer

+The `deployer` address of a contract instance is used to restrict who can initialize the contract (ie call its constructor) and who can publicly deploy it.
+Note that neither of these checks are enforced by the protocol: the initialization is checked by the constructor itself, and the deployment by the `ContractInstanceDeployer`.
+Furthermore, a contract class may choose to not enforce this restriction by removing the check from the constructor.

+The `deployer` address can be set to zero to signal that anyone can initialize or publicly deploy an instance.

 ## Constructors

 Contract constructors are not enshrined in the protocol, but handled at the application circuit level.
 Constructors are methods used for initializing a contract, either private or public, and a contract may have more than a single constructor.
 A contract must ensure the following requirements are met:

 - A contract may be initialized at most once
 - A contract must be initialized using the method and arguments defined in its address preimage
+- A contract must be initialized by its `deployer` (if it's non-zero)
 - All functions that depend on contract initialization cannot be invoked until the contract is initialized

 These checks are embedded in the application circuits themselves.
 The constructor emits an Initialization Nullifier when it is invoked, which prevents it from being called more than once.
 The constructor code must also check that its own selector and the arguments for the call match the ones in the address preimage, which are supplied via an oracle call.